jeroeningen/logius_test/case_b/README.md

 user.current_balance # "EUR.
 1000.00"
 ```

+Furthermore you can also deposit money and transfer money to other users via the GUI.

 And then to run your server to see transactions, do deposits and transfer money as follows:
 ```
 bundle exec rails s